sib-swiss/NGS-longreads-training/docs/course_material/server_login.md

     Now, your shell should start with `(base)`, meaning that the conda `base` environment is loaded.

-    To load the environment `variants` with the required software packages, run:
+    To load the environment `longreads` with the required software packages, run:

     ```sh
-    conda activate variants
+    conda activate longreads
     ```

-    Which should change the start of your shell from `(base)` to `(variants)`
+    Which should change the start of your shell from `(base)` to `(longreads)`

     !!! note "Activating the environment"
-        You will need to activate the `variants` environment each time you login.
+        You will need to activate the `longreads` environment each time you login.

 === "Windows"